jonathanHuwP/CrystalGrowthTracker/README.md

 1. Use pylupdate5 to make a .ts file

     '''
-    pylupdate5 .\\CrystalGrowthTrackerMain.py .\\CrystalGrowthTrackerMain.ui .\\PolyLineExtract.py .\\DrawRect.py .\\ImageLabel.py -ts cgt_german.ts
+    pylupdate5 .\\CrystalGrowthTrackerMain.py .\\CrystalGrowthTrackerMain.ui .\\PolyLineExtract.py .\\DrawRect.py .\\ImageLabel.py -ts cgtgerman.ts
     '''
-2. Run 'linguist.exe', open the 'cgt_german.ts', if there is an existing phrase book load that as well.
+2. Run 'linguist.exe', open the 'cgtgerman.ts', if there is an existing phrase book load that as well.
 Carry out the translation, and save the .ts file and save it again as a phrase book, overwriting the existing if necessary.

 3. Save the .ts file a third time by selecting 'Release' or 'Release As' on Linguist's 'File' menu.